sylhare/sylhare.github.io/_posts/2021/2021-05-26-Generate-jekyll-blog-stats.md

 <canvas id='mixed-js' class='chart'></canvas>

-You can see the growth rate of article with the line compared to the year's productivity with the bar.
+This graph is composed of two datasets one for a bar graph for the amount of article per year and the other one is a line graph for the cumulative amount of articles throughout the years.
-For now, it is steadily growing, as long as I have topics that fuels my motivation 😁 hopefully I will keep it up.
+Mixed graph is easy and does provide some insight like in here for the trend of new articles.

 ### Content growth